-The offer of buying a certain amount and getting a certain amount free is not a life-long deal; hence, you should hurry and purchase while the offer stands.
+The offer of buying a certain amount and getting a certain amount for free is not going to last forever; hence, you should hurry and purchase while the offer stands.

 No, bondic is safe to use because it does not contain any harmful substances.
 It has been manufactured using ingredients that are safe for use by humans.
 However, it is advised that it should be handled by individuals who are aged 12 years and above.

 Seeing as one tube contains 80 drops of bondic, for small repairs, it can be used more than twelve times for big jobs, you may need one or two tubes of bondic.
 It however depends on how much a user uses per task as well as the magnitude of the repair that needs to be done.